Reporters Without Borders: Actions

 RSF's defence of journalistic freedom includes international missions, the publication of country reports, training of journalists and public protests.

 RSF has published the Munich Charter, an authoritative document which clarifies the "Rights and Obligations" of Journalists.
 The Charter was initially developed by the German Journalist Association and first published in Munich 1971, and is accepted as authoritative within the profession.
 It was later adopted by most journalists' unions in Europe.

-During 2017, some global advocacy and practical interventions included: opening a centre for women journalists in Afghanistan, a creative protest with street-artist C215 in Strasbourg for Turkish journalists in detention, turning off the Eiffel Tower lights in tribute to murdered Saudi journalist Jamal Kashoggi and providing training to journalists and bloggers in Syria.
+During 2017, some global advocacy and practical interventions included: opening a centre for women journalists in Afghanistan, a creative protest with street-artist C215 in Strasbourg for Turkish journalists in detention, turning off the Eiffel Tower lights in tribute to murdered Saudi journalist Jamal Khashoggi and providing training to journalists and bloggers in Syria.

 In July 2018, RSF sent a mission to Saudi Arabia to call for the release of 30 journalists.
 The organisation publishes a gallery of Predators of Press Freedom, highlighting the most egregious international violators of press freedom.
 It also has maintained an online Press Freedom Barometer, monitoring the number of journalists, media workers and citizen journalists killed or imprisoned.
 Its programme Operation Collateral Freedom, launched in 2014, provides alternative access to censored websites by creating mirror sites: 22 sites have been unblocked in 12 countries, including Iran, China, Saudi Arabia and Vietnam.
 RSF offers grants to journalists at risk and supports media workers in need of refuge and protection.

 To mark World Day Against Cyber Censorship on 12 March 2020, Reporters Without Borders (RSF) unveiled a list of 20 Digital Predators of Press Freedom and announced that it is unblocking access to a total 21 websites in the sixth year of its Operation Collateral Freedom.

 On 21 April 2020, the RSF based in Paris said that the pandemic had amplified and highlighted many crises and over shadowed freedom of the press.
 The high representative of the EU, Josep Borrell, stated that the pandemic should not be used to justify the limitation of democratic and civil freedoms and that the rule of law and international commitments should be respected.
 He said freedom of speech and access to information should not be limited and that measures taken against the pandemic should not be used to restrict human rights advocates, reporters, media staff and institutions of civil societies.

 Cumhuriyet's former editor-in-chief Can Dündar receiving the 2015 RSF Prize.
 Shortly thereafter, he was arrested.

 On 22 December 2023, RSF filed a complaint with the International Criminal Court over the killing of seven Palestinian journalists, including Samer Abu Daqqa.

 In March 2025 the release of four journalists were named by RWB as one of that year's priority campaign.
 They were Frenchie Mae Cumpio of the Philippines, Sandra Muhoza of Burundi, Sevinj Vagifgizi of Azerbaijan and Phạm Đoan Trang of Vietnam.